Love and Friendship Day is Celebrated in September

 I usually buy my female friends candy, chocolates, and if they are really special, flowers.
 All of this is very inexpensive.
 There are a ton of candy stores around downtown that sell candy at discounted prices, they make a killing on this day.
 Also, flowers, I cannot believe how cheap flowers are here, I can get a bouquet of 24 roses for 8,000 pesos at La Placita de las Flores, it’s awesome.
 I am not saying that I get all my female friends roses, just the special ones.

 On the occasions where I’ve drawn a guy as my secret friend, chocolate bars and candy is acceptable, but for me, a bit too weird.
-I always opt to get them something else, like a watch, a key-chain, or a t-shirt.
+I always opt to get them something else, like a watch, a key-chain, coffee mug, trinket, t-shirt, etc.

 Let’s get back to the women though.
 If you’re going to invite a girl out to a restaurant make sure to call and ask for a reservation; this day is usually busy, especially at good restaurants around the city.
 Some places do not take reservations, so you must get there earlier.
 Do not expect your date to get there early, you will probably have to get there alone to hold the table.

 Have a plan!
 Do not just wing it.
 Most girls like it when a guy has a plan.
 It shows that you really thought about the day and that she is special.
 Dinner and dancing is a big hit in Medellin.
 I usually do dinner, cocktails (at one of my favorite 2 for 1 cocktail places in Parque Lleras), and then dancing.
 Love and Friendship Day does not have to be limited to just one day out of the year.
 Like I said before, flowers, chocolate, and candy are so inexpensive here that you can do this at least once a month.

 Medellin has plenty of malls, these are the big ones: